agg23/fpga-gameandwatch/README.md

 See [Platform Installation Instructions](docs/platform_installation.md) for platform-specific instructions on how to install the core.

+## Generating ROMs

-See [ROM Generator](docs/rom_generator.md) for information about generating the ROMs this core uses.
+A tool is provided to generate ROMs from MAME ROMs for all of the supported devices.
+See [ROM Generator](docs/rom_generator.md) for more information about generating the ROMs.

 ## Supported Systems

 The Game and Watch (and related) series of devices used varied hardware for each device.
 The currently supported CPUs are:
 * SM510 - The "base" CPU the other's were based off of - Donkey Kong, Fire Attack, Mickey and Donald, etc
+* SM510 (Tiger Variant) - Street Fighter 2, Double Dragon, etc
 * SM5a - Ball, Octopus, etc

 The [ROM Generator](docs/rom_generator.md) will read the attached `manifest.json` file to determine what CPU is used by each game.
-You can manually read this file yourself, or use the generator tool to determine if a game is supported at this time.
+You can manually look through this file yourself, or use the generator tool to determine if a game is supported at this time.

 ## Features

+* 720 x 720 pixel resolution
 * Deflicker on the LCD
 * VSync after the deflicker has taken place